SlenderStone/MessageHandler.Documentation/gateway/authorization.md

 To consume this flow in an easy way, you can make use of the excellent [Windows Azure Acs Oauth2 Client library](http://www.nuget.org/packages/WindowsAzure.Acs.Oauth2.client) which is an open source library written by one of our founders (before we decided to start this venture).

 All you need to do is fill in the secret values and the library will do the authentication and authorization dance for you.
+(Ps: You can find these values on the connection details page in your account)

 	private void Authorize()
     {